-In Berlin more than 700,000 residents are excluded from voting in elections for local, regional and national representatives and referendums, simply because the Berlin electoral law is tied to German citizenship.
+In Berlin, more than 700,000 residents are excluded from the elections to the House of Representatives and referendums, simply because the Berlin electoral law is tied to German citizenship.
 Since 2011, the Berlin alliance “Wahlrecht für Alle” (“Voting Right for All”) has drawn attention to this injustice and has been committed to enabling the political participation of all people living in Berlin, regardless of their nationality.
 We therefore call for national voting right for EU citizens and third-country nationals, as well as for local and municipal voting right for third-country nationals.

 “A person who moves here from Munich, Halle or Rostock can already vote for the House of Representatives after three months.
 I live here since 2006 and am still not allowed to.
 I have to ask myself: how is this person more of a Berliner than me?”, argues Séverine Lenglet, who comes from France and campaigns with the alliance “Wahlrecht für Alle”.

 Nearly a fifth of Berliners are foreigners.
 Many of them have lived in Berlin for 5, 10, 20 years or more.
 They have grown up, studied and worked, paid taxes and started families here.
 They are members of sports and cultural associations, have social networks and circles of friends in the city.
 The capital is their home.

 Nevertheless, Berlin treats them like second-class citizens.
 They are not allowed to vote when it comes to, for example, education, energy, rent, local transport, construction projects or the police.
 This is true for both the local government and all referendums, such as about Tempelhof field, rent or water in Berlin.